wg-osr/walkerga.github.io/pages/fantasylandgenerator.md

     ' cave-dwelling',
     'n aquatic',
     ' sacred',
   ];
+   gen_data['impquest'] = [
+    'steal a spell from an ARCHMAGE',
+    'steal the plan for a magical apparatus',
+    'offer access to more powerful entities',
+    'help desperate students graduate first of their class', 'create a new powerful spell',
+    'ruin the reputation of a local WIZARD',
+  ];
  // - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
     </script>